Skip to content

 Expiry recorded

 The expiry date is captured and entered into our system for automatic flagging when the date passes.
+Our platform marks codes expired within minutes of the deadline, not days later.

 How Expiry Works